 This course is taught as a dual undergraduate/graduate course.
 Students will be required to complete activities appropriate for the level of the course in which they are enrolled.
-Student performance on homework, exams and/or labs will be evaluated using different standards for undergraduate and graduate students.
+Student performance on homework, quiz, and exams will be evaluated using different standards for undergraduate and graduate students.